tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 title: "NMAP's Hidden DICOM Support"
 ---

-Most people don't know that NMAP, the port scanning tool everyone and their mother has used, actually supports DICOM.
-And not in some half-baked "we added a port number" way.
-There are real NSE scripts doing real DICOM protocol work.
-As someone who works on medical devices, I felt the need to break this down because the default tooling should have been doing more here all along.
+Most people don't know that NMAP, the port scanning tool everyone and their grandma has used, actually supports DICOM.
+And not in some half-baked way.. but there are real NSE scripts doing real protocol level work.
+As someone who works on medical devices, I felt the need to break down a few DICOM security concepts so you can better understand how to use the supported tooling.

 ## What NMAP Already Does for DICOM